 Created in 1925, the 'Internationaux de France' changed its name to Roland Garros by 1928 - the year it was opened to players from abroad.
 Held at the Stade de Roland Garros in Paris, the French Open has quickly gained momentum over the years to become one of the most prestigious and anticipated events on the tennis circuit.
 With increasing media coverage surrounding the competition every year, this is the largest tennis tournament on clay - the only Grand Slam to be held on this surface since the US Open changed to hard courts in 1978.

-Clay is known to be one of the slowest surfaces and it is not one that every player enjoys.
-It favours certain types of players, so always look to be backing what are labelled, the 'clay specialists.'
+This surface is one of the slowest that tennis can be played on and that's one reason a lot of players don't like it.
+Clay favors certain types of players, so always look to be backing what are labeled, the 'clay specialists.'
 Roland Garros is considered the second most prestigious tournament in the world after Wimbledon.
 In addition to being one of the most anticipated tournaments by the greatest tennis players in the world, Roland-Garros is above all a great event and a beautiful popular celebration in France, which brings together more than 500,000 spectators every year.

-The 2022 French Open at Roland Garros will see the top male and female players heading to Paris.
+The 2023 French Open at Roland Garros will see the top male and female players heading to Paris.
 This is the second Grand Slam event of the year.
-The first was the Australian Open and was won by Rafael Nadal.
-He has had some injury problems since then but the Spaniard has won 13 times at Roland Garros and is expected to again go well.
+The first was the Australian Open and was won by Novak Djokovic.
+He'll face some tough opposition in this tournament but will be hopeful he can win another Grand Slam tournament.